jdunkerley/jdunkerley/AWS Developer.md

         - SAML Federation for organisation SSO to AD
     - Streams
         - Allows access to data stored in Cognito
+    - Can detect compromised credentials on User Pool
+        - Use `Block use` in advanced security
+        - Checks on Sign In, Sign Up, Password Change

 # EC2